Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 Common Confusion: Indemnity Bond

-The belief is that an indemnity bond means you’re giving up your right to the money if the DD is found – but this is incorrect.
+The belief is that an indemnity bond means you’re giving up your right to the money if the DD is found – but this is a misconception.

 An indemnity bond protects the bank from future claims if the original DD is fraudulently encashed after you’ve received a refund.
 It ensures the bank isn’t liable for paying twice.